 You can build for Android from Windows, MacOSX or Linux.

 To build for Android, make sure that you have installed the Android SDK and NDK correctly, and that the $NDK environment variable is set to the path of the NDK.

 You'll find yourself relying on the logs a lot to figure out what's really going on.
-As PPSSPP simulates the PSP OS, we get something similar to an strace.
+As PPSSPP simulates the PSP OS, we get something similar to a Unix-style strace.

 There's a headless (no display/audio) build, which is very useful when running the pspautotests through test.py - highly recommended way to find issues.

 The Windows port and the Qt build have interactive debuggers (Qt currently broken).
-Currently this is not available for mobile platforms and "SDL" builds.
+This is not available for mobile platforms and "SDL" builds.

 PPSSPP is a HLE ("high level emulation") emulator, it simulates the PSP OS as seen by the game rather than the full hardware.
 A program running on the PSP OS can send raw display lists to the graphics chips, but can't access the flash controller or the Media Engine directly, instead it has to go through libraries and the PSP OS kernel.
 We simply simulate these.
 This is a lot of work though, the PSP OS is large and has plenty of functionality so achieving 100% compatibility is difficult bordering on the impossible.
 We can get close though.

 Pick from the list of tasks below, go look at the open issues on GitHub, or just implement whatever missing feature you feel like.
+Send your code as a pull request on Github.
 If you send a couple of good pull requests, you'll be added as a contributor and get your own commit access.